How to Update Drivers in Windows 7 Manually?

 Your Windows 7 PC is not working properly and you are puzzled as to what action to be undertaken.
 While you may be considering several causes, often it is your Windows 7 drivers that might not be functioning properly.
-You need not panic, simply updating the Windows 7 drivers can optimize your PC performance to much extent.
+You need not panic, simply update Windows 7 drivers can optimize your PC performance to much extent.

 Manually update drivers in Windows 7